GoogleChrome/developer.chrome.com/site/en/blog/third-party-scripts/index.md

 "Across top ~4 million sites, ~2700 origins account for ~57% of all script execution time with the top 50 entities already accounting for ~47%". - [third-party-web](https://github.com/patrickhulce/third-party-web)

-Pages that render quickly and become interactive within a reasonable timeframe are essential to a good user experience as measured by the CWV.
+Pages that render quickly and become interactive within a reasonable timeframe are essential to a good user experience as measured by the Core Web Vitals.
 Good UX often translates to good business for websites, which can mean good business for third-parties being used.
 Working together to reduce the impact of third-parties can be a win for everyone in the chain.

 We acknowledge that Google vends a number of commonly used third-party scripts, including Google Tag Manager, YouTube embeds, and ReCaptcha to name a few.
 We acknowledge that a number of our scripts could have a lighter performance impact on the Core Web Vitals, and we are committed to exploring ways to improve this impact where possible.